nsacyber/unfetter/index.md

                     <div class="col-lg-4 order-lg-2 mt-lg-5">
                         <h2 class="text-center text-lg-left">Survey</h2>
                         <p class="text-center text-lg-left">
-                            Evaluate your infrastructure’s mitigations, analytics, and sensors through a simple survey.
+                            Evaluate your infrastructure’s mitigations, analytics, and capabilities through a simple survey.
 Visualize your gaps through the lens of MITRE’s ATT&CK™ framework.
+As Network Defenders improve the security of the infrastructure, you can update the Assessment, maintaining an update to your situational awareness.
                         </p>
                     </div>
                     <div class="col-lg-8 order-lg-1 my-lg-3 mb-3">